relativitydev/relativity-trace-documentation/docs/user_documentation.md

 2. [Install](https://help.relativity.com/9.6/Content/Relativity/Applications/Installing_applications.htm) the `Trace_<version>.rap` from the Application Library tab in the Admin case to all workspaces that will run Trace

-   > **NOTE**: Using the Relativity Applications tab from within a workspace to install Trace is NOT recommended.
+Using the Relativity Applications tab from within a workspace to install Trace is NOT recommended.
 Always install Trace from the Application Library.
+{: .warn }

 3. Wait until application Status switches to `Installed` in the target workspaces